UBC-MDS/introduction-machine-learning/chapters/en/slides/module7/module7_21.md

 Notes:

+This time we are going to use `class_weight='balanced'` in our Classifier.

-Now we can tune our model for the thing we care about, which in this problem, is the recall.
+Now we can tune our model for the thing we care about, in this case we are specifying the `f1` score.

 ---